 Rizpah’s act could be understood as one that results in a small token of restorative justice.
 Some Christian theologians read Rizpah’s vigil as a manifestation of the gift of powerlessness, sprinkled with the grace of surrender.
 This understanding makes it possible to view her vigil as an act of resistance where restoration is a feasible outcome.
 In other words, she triumphs in the end.

 Yet, in this narrative, it is important that we ask who and what is being restored.
 Yes, Rizpah’s vigil is powerful, but it is not redemptive.
 While she may have the satisfaction and closure of seeing her and Merab’s sons buried, her grief and the trauma of their deaths remain an open wound.
 Thus, Rizpah’s vigil must not be interpreted solely as an act of a peaceful warrior who operates with a heart of peace and a spirit of war.
 She must not be classified or categorized as a nonviolent resister to the evil of the situation.
 Her story is a wake-up call for those in theological education and the church to engage in the redemptive work that addresses the realities of traumatic suffering and help persons give meaning to their traumatic experiences.

 Current day Rizpahs can be ministered to in the shadow of the cross.
 Here, we offer that traumatized persons do not need church or biblical platitudes; they need a healing discourse that allows them to bear witness to their experience.
-If trauma is the “storm that does not go away,” as Shelly Rambo suggests in her book Spirit and Trauma, then the church must be prepared to serve as lifeboats of redemption rooted in the Spirit and love of Christ.
+If trauma is the “storm that does not go away,” as Shelly Rambo suggests, then the church must be prepared to serve as lifeboats of redemption rooted in the Spirit and love of Christ.

 - How can silence become a mechanism to promote healing?